Robust Control Barrier Functions using Uncertainty Estimation with Application to Mobile Robots: Preliminaries

-It is important to note that when ${L_g h (x) \equiv 0}$, the control input does not appear in CBF condition (\ref{cbf}).
-Then, the CBF-QP constraint (\ref{eq:cbf_def}) does not depend on the decision variable ${u}$, and we cannot synthesize a safe controller with this QP.
-This phenomenon is associated with the \textit{input relative degree} (IRD) of ${h}$ with respect to system \eqref{system}: \begin{definition}[Input Relative Degree] The \textit{input relative degree} of a sufficiently differentiable scalar output function ${h:X \to \mathbb{R}}$ of system \eqref{system} at a point ${x \in X \subset \mathbb{R}^n}$ with respect to ${u}$ is defined as an integer ${r \leq n}$ if for all ${x \in X}$,
+Given a (possibly unsafe) locally Lipschitz continuous \textit{nominal controller} ${\mathbf{k_d} \!:\!
+X \!\to\!
+U}$, and a CBF ${h}$ with related ${\alpha}$ for system \eqref{system}, safety is ensured by solving the quadratic program (CBF-QP) \cite{ames2017control}:

-\end{definition} The CBF condition (\ref{cbf}) requires ${h}$ to have an IRD of one.
-However, in some applications, safety may require differentiation of ${h}$ with respect to system (\ref{system}) until the control ${u}$ appears.
-In such cases, we can construct a higher-order CBF \cite{xiao2019control}, a general form of exponential CBF \cite{nguyen2016exponential}.
+Note that when ${L_g h (x) \!\equiv\!
+0}$, control inputs do not appear in CBF condition \eqref{cbf}.
+Because the CBF-QP constraint does not depend on the variable ${u}$, we cannot synthesize a safe controller with this QP.
+This phenomenon is associated with the IRD, since condition \eqref{cbf} requires ${h}$ to have an IRD of one.
+In some applications, safety may require differentiation of ${h}$ with respect to system \eqref{system} until the control ${u}$ appears.
+In such cases, we can construct a higher-order CBF \cite{xiao2019control}.